python/cpython/Doc/library/mailbox.rst

       corrupting the entire mailbox.

    The :class:`Mailbox` class supports the :keyword:`with` statement.
-When used like this, the Mailbox :meth:`close` method is called automatically when the :keyword:`with` statement exits.
+When used like this, the Mailbox get a lock when the :keyword:`with` statement enters and release it and :meth:`close` when the :keyword:`with` statement exits.

    .. versionchanged:: 3.7
       Support for the :keyword:`with` statement was added.